Alabama Real Estate School Policy

 Student Services, Rights, Privileges and Responsibilities: Upon successful completion of a course, each student credits will be reported to the state within 72 hours.

-You can contact Tech Support at 800-743-8703 or by email at email@example.com.
+You can contact Tech Support at a number supplied throughout the course.
 Their hours of operations are Monday through Friday 8:00 AM EST to 5:30 PM CT.
 Email support is available during normal business hours.
 Emails received after normal business hours will be answered the following business day.
 Before you call, please be prepared to explain your problem in detail and have access to your computer.
 In order to effectively troubleshoot your issue, our technicians begin the call by asking you a series of questions regarding your operating environment.
 We will need to know what type of computer you are using, the operating system you are using, the version number of any associated software.
 Your calls may be documented or monitored to help us maintain quality of service standards.